 - Project completed

-- Two environment-friendly Solar PV hybrid installations have been installed to be run by partners from the public and private sector on the two islands of Kudahuvadhoo and Ungoofaaru.
+- Two environment-friendly Solar hybrid installations have been installed to be run by partners from the public and private sector on the two islands of Kudahuvadhoo and Ungoofaaru.
 The installations serve as examples of an up-to-date, appropriate and sustainable energy supply for the given conditions and will help the Maldivian energy utilities to implement additional power generation systems following this model.

 - On the policy level, GIZ has helped in close cooperation with the Maldivian government to develop the legal framework conditions for the implementation of a national Low Emission Strategy including the necessary rules and legislation for energy efficiency and renewable energy.

 - With an increasing solar PV supplement to the existing diesel based power supply the dependence of the Maldivian government on fuel imports will be reduced tremendously which also reduces the dependence on volatile price developments in global crude oil and petroleum markets and decreases the logistical challenge of distributing diesel to more than 300 small islands with all its potential environmental risks.